 After the public hearing and approval of the environmental document, the design will continue to be refined through final design.
 The design-builder will have the opportunity to propose changes to the design.
 If any changes proposed are substantially different than the public hearing plans, or extend beyond the established project footprint, state and federal requirements will be followed, which may require additional public involvement and documentation.
 Changes within the established project footprint that are made as a function of further design development commonly do not require additional public involvement.

-VDOT anticipates entering into an agreement with Transurban in 2021, following receipt and approval of a proposal from Transurban.
+VDOT entered into an agreement with Transurban in 2021, following receipt and approval of the proposal from Transurban.

 NEPA, which stands for the National Environmental Policy Act, requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 A NEPA study – in this case, an Environmental Assessment (EA) – was prepared for the I-495 NEXT project in compliance with federal law and regulations.
 The EA was prepared in order to allow the Federal Highway Administration and VDOT to study the proposed action in the Build Alternative and a No-Build Alternative, and to make informed decisions about the impacts of each alternative on the natural and man-made environment.